Job fairs are often a great place to find work for CHWs

 It’s no wonder why you’d like to hire a CHW or cross-train your internal team to be CHWs in this growing field.
 But you might be wondering where CHWs work, and if they’d be a good match for your organization.
 You might want to improve the health outcomes of your community no matter if you work in a clinic, a neighborhood, or a faith-based group.
 Do CHWs fit there?

 The short answer is, “Yes!”
 CHWs anywhere have a similar role to link people with health and social services to improve the quality of care, but they work in many settings.
 They work wherever they live, including in rural areas, urban settings, and major metropolitan hubs.
 They work in borders and tribal communities in AI/AN nations.
-The most common employers of CHWs according to the BLS are:
+The most common work environments of CHWs according to the BLS are:

-Religious, grantmaking, civic, professional, and similar organizations 14
+Religious, grantmaking, civic, professional, and similar organizations15%

-Hospitals; state, local, and private 8
+Hospitals; state, local, and private10%

 Keep reading to learn seven specific work environments where CHWs are often employed.

-7 Places Where CHWs Work
+9 Places Where CHWs Work

 1. State and local governments